globalbrain/eslint-config/README.md

 }
 ```

 > `--ignore-path` is not required as it is configured extensively by [ignorePattern](https://github.com/antfu/eslint-config/blob/main/packages/basic/index.js#L16).
-Use `--ext` sparingly if you want to narrow coverage.

 ## License